Heart Transplant Program

 - Cardiothoracic Intensive Care Unit (CTICU): After receiving a heart transplant, your child recovers in the CTICU.
 This specialized unit offers advanced monitoring and nursing experience to treat and track your child’s progress after surgery.
 This is also where children with the most serious heart conditions receive care while awaiting heart transplants.
 Learn more about our pediatric cardiothoracic ICU.

-- Cardiac Catheterization Laboratory: Children who receive a heart transplant get follow-up care and monitoring in the catheterization lab.
+- Interventional Catheterization Program: Children who receive a heart transplant get follow-up care and monitoring in the catheterization lab.
 Catheterization is way to look at your child’s heart and heart function without surgery.
-See how the Cardiac Catheterization Laboratory can monitor your child’s recovery from a heart transplant.
+See how the Interventional Catheterization Program can monitor your child’s recovery from a heart transplant.

 - Psychological Support: Children who need heart transplants often need help to understand and cope with their illness, vulnerability, and the stigmas of being “different.”
 Our team’s psychologist and social worker as well as our experienced team of child life workers and therapists help make the entire process of heart transplantation life easier to understand and endure.
 Learn more about our Cardiac Psychology Program.

 Heart Conditions We Treat